 More About This Breed

-Scottish Fold queens also have small litters and not every kitten will have folded ears.
-You can expect a Scottish Fold to set you back $1,000 to $2,000.
-But Scottish Fold owners will tell you it's worth it for the way they sit alone.
+Scottish Folds also have small litters, and not every kitten will have folded ears.
+Expect to pay between $1,000 and $2,000 for one, but Scottish Fold owners will tell you the joy they bring is priceless.

 Next Read: Ragamuffin Cat: The Fluffiest & Friendliest Feline [Complete Guide]